-2020 2019
+2021 2020

-\$ \$
+Current \$ \$

-Current

-Restricted funds 2,500,000 -
+Restricted funds 2,500,000

-The restricted cash represents funds that have been put on term deposit to enable ACN (or the Company) to meet its obligations under the Commonwealth Higher Education Standards Framework.
+The restricted cash in 2020 represents funds that were put on term deposit to enable the Company to meet its obligations under the Commonwealth Higher Education Standards Framework.
+In 2021, the Tuition Protection Scheme extended its cover to include the specific obligations above and therefore no term deposit is required to be held by the Company.